 He studied acting at the University of Miami, where he became friends with Stephen Bauer.
 One of the roles he played there was Kurt Von Trapp in a 1974 production of The Sound of Music.
 During his time at college, he worked in a cemetery.

-He spent his first years acting on television, most notably Another World.
+He spent his first years acting on television, most notably the soap opera Another World.
 He was in several made-for-television movies and short-lived series.
 He broke into the big screen in 1986's Something Wild, which earned him good reviews for his role as a psychopath.
-He was recommended for the role by Baeur's wife at the time, Melanie Griffith.
+He was recommended for the role by Bauer's wife at the time, Melanie Griffith.
 He refused several roles afterward to avoid being typecast, and instead did the films Dominick & Eugene and Field of Dreams (1989).
 He tried extremely hard for, and won the role of Henry Hill in Martin Scorcese's Goodfellas (1990).
 This led to more roles including 1995's Operation Dumbo Drop, Copland (1997), and Unlawful Entry (1992).
-He has upcoming roles in Hannibal (2001).

 He has been married to Michelle Grace since 1997 and has a child, Kathryn, with her.